jwplatta/rule_rover/README.md

 # RuleRover

 Experimental library implementing some of the core logic programming algorithms.
-The library provides a simple DSL for creating a knowledge base in propositional and first-order logic.
+It provides a simple DSL for creating a knowledge base in propositional and first-order logic.

 ## Installation